 An audiologist will examine your ear and discuss your symptoms.
 They will also complete a hearing test to determine if your condition has created hearing loss issues in your middle ear.

 They may recommend a balance test because your ears contribute to your spatial awareness.
 You’ll also turn and rotate your head or stand on balance platforms to assess your stability.
-An MRI may be needed to determine if any blockages or tumors are affecting your hearing health.
+You may require an MRI to determine if any blockages or tumors are affecting your hearing health.

 Complications of Meniere’s Disease